mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 Right after I speak, a man from a table to the woman's side stands up.
 He takes a step in front of her, smiles, and says something you can't hear.
 She glances up from her phone, frowns, and responds with a furrowed brow.
 The man's body language closes slightly, he speaks once more, and walks back to sit down at his table.

 ### The Project

-1. You saw another man talk to the woman in the café, and she seemed to be in a bad mood - brushing him off in dismissive way.
-1. Your boss put another person in charge of the project, and it turned into a bunch of headache for that person.
-1. When you arrive, you learn that my friends have known each other for years and they spend a lot of time talking amongst themselves.
-You feel awkward, and not included.
+After thinking about it, you turn down the offer and your boss selects another member of your team.
+They do their best, but after 4 months of more late nights Project X is declared a loss.
+Leadership cancels the project.

+### The Invite
+You walk through the door of the bagel place, and see me in the midst of a group of six people.
+I smile and gesture you over, introducing you to the group and telling you the names of each person.
+There aren't any seats next to me, so you sit down at the open end of the table.
+My friends are polite, but they spend a lot of time talking amongst themselves.
+You learn that they've known each other for years; there are many in-jokes and past experiences that you don't get.
+You don't feel very included, and the breakfast passes with you on periphery.

+### The Business Deal
 1. I do the deal on my own, and I struggle to sell the house for a while.
 When I eventually do sell it, it's barely for profit.

+---

 Now how do you feel about each scenario?
 Relieved?
 Justified in your caution?
 Validated?